 Dr. Talsania is committed to research and education and has published several articles on hand surgery topics.
 His research has also been published in peer review journals.
 Most importantly, Dr. Talsania is committed to patient education, as well as educating the community, physicians and therapists in the recognition and treatment of hand disorders.

-Connect with Dr. Talsania on Facebook, Google+, DoctorBase, Healthgrades, and Vitals to learn more about him and read real patient reviews.
+Connect with Dr. Talsania on Facebook and Google+.
+Visit his personal website, DoctorBase, Healthgrades, and Vitals to learn more about him and read real patient reviews.